qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

 My implementation have single array with all opcode.
 Each one opcode contains list of TokenMatcher functions.

-If all of them are fulfilled in sequence, the corresponding OutputGenerator produced bytes. {[main.cpp](https://github.com/qikcik/CHIP8/tree/master/assembler/source/main.cpp)}
+If all of them are fulfilled in sequence, the corresponding OutputGenerator produced output bytes. [[main.cpp](https://github.com/qikcik/CHIP8/tree/master/assembler/source/main.cpp)]
 ```c++
 std::vector<OpCode> opcodes = {
     OpCode{{ExactOperator(";"),Any()}, [](auto a, auto b, auto c){} },